syncfusion-content/wpf-docs/wpf/Range-Slider/Customization.md

 ### MinorTickLength

-Change the height of the minor ticks by using the `MinorTickLength` property.
+Using the 'MinorTickLength' property to change the height of the minor ticks.

 {% tabs %}